AustinT/book-summaries/non-fiction/2019-09-26-practical-ethics-singer.md

  "merely conscious" beings.
 It is difficult to defend the principle that human life is "uniquely and innately valuable", which is the origin of many people's view on killing.
-5. We should reconsider our treatment of animals, in particular factory farming is unnecessarily cruel.
+5. We should reconsider our treatment of animals;
+ in particular factory farming is unnecessarily cruel.
 6. Abortion should be allowed since the fetus is not a full person
 7. Euthanasia should be allowed, especially voluntary euthanasia,